Ljudski vrt: Non sporting events

 Aside from sporting uses, the stadium has been occasionally used as a music venue for concerts and other cultural performances.
 One of the first events at the renovated stadium was the musical Zorba in June 2008, performed by the Slovene National Theatre Maribor, which had an attendance of around 6,000 people.
 Ljudski vrt was also the venue for the annual Piše se leto concert, organised by the Večer newspaper.
 In September 2009, Ljudski vrt hosted the main ceremony marking the 150th anniversary of the arrival of Anton Martin Slomšek in Maribor and the tenth anniversary of his beatification.
 At the ceremony, prelate Santos Abril y Castelló gave a speech in front of about 10,000 spectators.
 In November 2018, a live televised debate was held at the stadium among 17 candidates for the new mayor of Maribor.

+In July 2023, Maribor hosted the 17th European Youth Summer Olympic Festival, with Ljudski vrt hosting the opening ceremony.

 Records

 The highest attendance recorded at Ljudski vrt is 20,000, for Maribor's match against Proleter in the first leg of the promotion play-offs for the Yugoslav First League, on 8 July 1973.
 The stadium also shares the record with the Stožice Stadium for the highest attendance at a Slovenian League match.
 This was set in the final round of the 1996–97 season, on 1 June 1997, when there were 14,000 spectators in the match between Maribor and Beltinci, where Maribor secured its first ever league title.
 In addition, Ljudski vrt is the record holder for the highest average attendance in the Slovenian League season with 5,289, also set in 1996–97.